Menchaca vs Cowan: TEA Scores, Homes & What to Know

 Performance Metric Menchaca Elementary Cowan Elementary

-The biggest standout in this comparison is Student Achievement, where Cowan Elementary scored 86/100 compared to 64/100 at Menchaca Elementary.
-That 22 point gap is significant and speaks to the underlying academic outcomes on standardized assessments.
+The biggest standout in this comparison is Student Achievement, where Cowan Elementary earned a B compared to a D at Menchaca Elementary.
+That gap is significant and speaks to the underlying academic outcomes on standardized assessments (Texas Tribune Schools Explorer).

 For the full TEA breakdown on each campus, including rating history and all distinctions, visit the Menchaca Elementary school page or the Cowan Elementary school page.